Supermagnum/Flashlight/README.md

 The license for usage and so forth is in: https://github.com/Supermagnum/Flashlight/blob/master/LICENSE

-NOTE: The LED Driver and the LED PCB, and the O-rings and lithium ion batteries is not covered by the mentioned license!
+NOTE: The LED Driver and the LED PCB, and the O-rings and lithium ion batteries,lens,rubber disk and Noctua grease is not covered by the mentioned license!

 The flashlight head might benefit from cooling grooves as it will get hot on 100% power!